AutumnRivers/HacknetAP/README.md

 Work smart, work hard, and work in unison to find me and avenge my death.
 Doing this now is our last chance, I think.

 ---
+## Known Issues
+* **LINUX ONLY** - The mod fails to load due to "invalid IL code" on Linux.
+This is fixed in Pathfinder in its `coreclr` branch, which still isn't ready for production.

+---
 ## Installation
 * Download and install [Hacknet: Pathfinder](https://github.com/Arkhist/Hacknet-Pathfinder)
 * Download the latest `HacknetAPClient.zip` release from the Releases page